dominictarr/private-groups-paper/README.md

 ## group_key = hmac(key, founding_msg_id)

 In this version, the group key is derived from a founding message.
-If the key is entrusted
+If the key is entrusted by generating the key,

 ### just send someone the secret